How to start

 Installing Kanban via npm or yarn

-Kanban can also be imported into your project using yarn or npm.
+It's easy to add JavaScript Kanban to your project using either yarn or npm.

 Installing trial Kanban via npm or yarn

-For the trial version, download the trial Kanban package and follow the instructions in the README file.
-The trial is available for 30 days.
+If you're interested in the trial version, just download the trial Kanban package and follow the steps in the README file.
+Keep in mind, the trial lasts for 30 days.

 Installing PRO Kanban via npm or yarn

-Access to the DHTMLX private npm is available in the Client's Area, where you can generate your login and password for npm.
-The installation steps are described there as well.
-Please note, private npm access is only available while your proprietary Kanban license is active.
+The DHTMLX private npm is available in the Client's Area, where you can generate your login and password for npm.
+There’s also a detailed installation guide there.
+Remember, access to the private npm is only available while your Kanban license is active.

 Step 2.
 Creating Kanban

-With the files included, it's time to add Kanban to the page.
-Start by adding DIV containers for both the Kanban board and its Toolbar:
+Now it's time to add Kanban to the page.
+First, set up the DIV containers for Kanban and its Toolbar.
+Here’s what to do:

-• Add two DIV containers in the index.html file
+- Add two DIV containers to your index.html file

-• Initialize Kanban and the Toolbar using the kanban.Kanban and kanban.Toolbar constructors
+- Initialize Kanban and its Toolbar using the kanban.Kanban and kanban.Toolbar constructors

-The Toolbar is optional in the Kanban interface.
-If you want only the Kanban board, just use a single DIV and the kanban.Kanban constructor.
+The Toolbar is optional.
+If you want Kanban without a Toolbar, just use a single DIV container and initialize the widget with the kanban.Kanban constructor.

 The constructors take the IDs of the HTML containers where Kanban and the Toolbar will go, along with their configuration objects.